learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

 You will be building an `Artist` class, a `Song` class, and an `MP3Importer` class.
 At the top level, you can think about what we'll be doing in 3 steps:

-1. The MP3 Importer will parse all the filenames in the `spec/fixtures` folder and send the filenames to the Song class
+1. The `MP3Importer` class will parse all the filenames in the `spec/fixtures` folder and send the filenames to the Song class
-2. The Song class will be responsible for creating songs given each filename and sending the artist's name (a string) to the Artist class
+2. The `Song` class will be responsible for creating songs given each filename and sending the artist's name (a string) to the Artist class
-3. The Artist class will be responsible for either creating the artist (if the artist doesn't exist in our program yet) or finding the instance of that artist (if the artist does exist).
+3. The `Artist` class will be responsible for either creating the artist (if the artist doesn't exist in our program yet) or finding the instance of that artist (if the artist does exist).

 Thinking about it this way will get us started.
-Let's take a deeper look.
+From this breakdown, it looks like the `MP3Importer` relies on `Song` in order to do its job of parsing filenames. `Song` relies on the `Artist` instances to build associations.
+Therefore, we'll start by working on `Artist`.
+Keep in mind though, that you will need to be build out related classes together in order to pass some tests, as they work in collaboration.

-### `MP3Importer` class
+### `Artist` class

-Let's start with the MP3 Importer.
-Build an `MP3Importer` class that parses a directory of files and sends the filenames to a song class to create a library of music with artists that are unique.
-To do this, you'll need two methods:
-`Mp3Importer#files` and `MP3Importer#import`.
-Your `MP3Importer` class should
-also have a `path` attribute that gets set on initialization.

-You should write code that responds to `MP3Importer.new('./spec/fixtures').import`.
-Google around for how to get a list of files in a directory!
-Make sure you only get `.mp3` files.

-Since we have to send the filenames to the `Song` class, we'll end up calling the following code in the `#import` method:
-`Song.new_by_filename(some_filename)`.
-This will send us to the `Song` class, specifically `Song.new_by_filename`.
+An `Artist` be initialized with a name and should have an attribute accessor for this name.
+The class should have an `@@all` class variable and store all `Artist` instances in this variable.

+#### `Artist.all`

+This class method should return all `Artist` instances.

+#### `Artist#add_song`

+This instance method exists to tell a pased in `Song` instance it belongs to _this_ `Artist` instance.

+#### `Artist#songs`

+This instance method returns an Array of all songs that belong to this `Artist` instance.
+This method should get all existing `Song` instances from `Song` and select only the ones that are associated with this `Artist` instance.

+#### `Artist.find_or_create_by_name`

+This class method should take the name that is passed in (remember, it will be a string), and do one of two things.
+Find the artist instance that has that name or create one if it doesn't exist.
+Either way, the return value of the method will be an instance of an artist with the name attribute filled out.

+#### `Artist#print_songs`

+This instance methods outputs the names of all songs associated with this `Artist` instance.

 ### `Song` class

+A `Song` should be iniitialized with a name and have attribute accessors for **name** and **artist**.
+The `Song` class should have an `@@all` class variable and store all `Song` instances in this variable.

+#### `Song.all`

+This class method should return all `Artist` instances.

 #### `Song.new_by_filename`